arazmoazzemi/Repository-Manager/01-Nexus/Ubuntu22.04.md

 ```
 *Ubuntu EC2 up and running with at least t2.medium(4GB RAM), 2GB will not work*

-# Change Host Name to Nexus
+# Set a HostName for Nexus Machine:
 sudo hostnamectl set-hostname Nexus

 sudo apt update -y